vivienne-zhu/Ascension-RPG-Game/README.md

 3. **Controls:**
 	Each character will have an _Attack, Defend,_ and _Heal_ button, and **Mages** will have an additional _Magic Atk_ button.
 	The Attack button allows you to attack the enemy of choice each turn.
 To choose an enemy to attack, click the _Attack_ button above the correstponding enemy.
+The text in the centre of the screen will update to let you know all the details of the battle!

 	<img width="400" alt="Screen Shot 2019-12-03 at 9 03 25 AM" src="https://user-images.githubusercontent.com/57401664/70054346-c4975900-15ad-11ea-8b2b-bcaa43ae6436.png">

 	If you choose the _Defend_ button, enemy attacks will be partially shielded and you will be _Empowered_ and have a higher attack next turn.

 	<img width="400" alt="Screen Shot 2019-12-03 at 8 58 25 AM" src="https://user-images.githubusercontent.com/57401664/70054767-88b0c380-15ae-11ea-8970-9b1be8902831.png">